mustafaAwwalRNS/rns-frontend-template/README.md

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

 ## Features of this template

-- Highly scalable follwoing the atomic design pattern.
+- Highly scalable following the atomic design pattern.
 - Better for SEO and performance as compared to react.
 - Use of react functional components.
 - Separation of concerns between the view and the logic.
 - Tested mostly by user perspective.
 - Mock servers for testing and development.
 - Theming and styling using styled-components.
 A css-in-js solution.
-- High code reusibility.
+- High code reusability.
 - Best practices.

 ## Technologies used

 - [NextJS as front end framework](https://nextjs.org/)
 - [Jest as testing suite](https://jestjs.io/)
 - [React Testing library for testing UI components](https://testing-library.com/docs/react-testing-library/intro/)